w2ak/bug-free-octo-waddle/HOWTO.md

+# Loading data from CSV files

-# Load one of the tables
+## Load one of the tables

 1. Chdir to the folder containing the description.